 “And he said, They were my brethren, even the sons of my mother: as the LORD liveth, if ye had saved them alive, I would not slay you.”

-In this verse, Gideon’s response reveals his character as a leader who seeks justice, acknowledges God’s sovereignty, and prioritizes the fulfillment of God’s purposes over personal revenge.
-It serves as an example for us to trust in God’s justice, exercise self‑control, and honor God’s role in our victories.
+In this verse, Gideon’s response reveals his character as a leader who seeks justice, acknowledges God’s sovereignty, and prioritizes the fulfilment of God’s purposes over personal revenge.
+It serves as an example for us to trust in God’s justice, exercise self‑control, and honour God’s role in our victories.

 It is important to note that the Bible contains various accounts that reflect the historical and cultural contexts in which they were written.
 As we study these passages, we should consider the broader themes and principles they convey, seeking to apply them to our lives today while also being mindful of the full biblical narrative and the teachings of Jesus Christ in the New Testament.